aio-libs/aiozmq/docs/rpc.rst

 Signature validation
 ------------------------

-The library supports **optional** validation of remote call signatures.
+The library supports **optional** validation of the remote call signatures.

 If validation fails then :exc:`ParameterError` raises on client side.

-All validations are done on RPC server side, than errors translated back to client.
+All validations are done on RPC server side, then errors are translated back to client.

 Let's take a look on example of user-defined RPC handler::